sujrd/storekit_ruby/CONTRIBUTING.md

 * New features are accepted or rejected at the sole discretion of the project maintainers.
 * Code changes that break the CI build will not be accepted.
-* Code changes must be accompanied with unit tests, unless approved otherwise by the project maintainers.
+* Code changes must be accompanied with tests, unless approved otherwise by the project maintainers.
 * Code changes are accepted or rejected at the sole discretion of the project maintainers.